-Your dog is part of the family: he’s your best friend, eats your leftovers, and accompanies you on morning walks.
+Your dog is part of the family: They are your best friend, they eat your leftovers, and they accompany you on morning walks.
 But your dog can’t complain, so how do you know when to seek medical help?
 How can you tell if that limp signifies a sprain, or that sneeze requires an antibiotic?

 Learn the warning signs that mean you should take your pet to the vet.